Message Queue

 Message Metadata

-Every message includes comprehensive metadata for monitoring and debugging:
+Every message includes metadata for monitoring and debugging:

-export default class extends Each<TaskData, Env> { async process(message: Message<TaskData>): Promise<void> { console.log(`Processing message:`, { id: message.id, timestamp: message.timestamp, attempts: message.attempts, body: message.body });
+export default class extends Each<TaskData, Env> { async process(message: Message<TaskData>): Promise<void> { console.log(`Processing message:`, { id: message.id, // Unique message identifier timestamp: message.timestamp, // When message was sent attempts: message.attempts, // Number of processing attempts body: message.body // The message content });

 // Handle messages that have been retried multiple times if (message.attempts > 3) { console.warn(`Message ${message.id} has failed ${message.attempts} times`); // Consider dead letter queue or alert handling }